awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Grants privilege to alter a table in an AWS Glue Data Catalog that is enabled for Lake Formation\.
 This privilege only applies when using Lake Formation\.

 DROP  <a name="grant-drop"></a>
-Grants privilege to drop a table in an AWS Glue Data Catalog that is enabled for Lake Formation\.
-This privilege only applies when using Lake Formation\.
+Grants privilege to drop a table\.
+This privilege applies in Amazon Redshift and in an AWS Glue Data Catalog that is enabled for Lake Formation\.

 ASSUMEROLE  <a name="assumerole"></a>
 Grants privilege to run COPY and UNLOAD commands to users and groups with a specified role\.
 The user or group assumes that role when running the specified command\.